Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

      A header file which is used via an ``import`` statement rather than an ``#include`` preprocessor directive.
 Implementations may provide support for treating ``#include`` as ``import`` as well.

+   implementation unit
+     A C++ :term:`translation unit` that implements module entities declared in a module interface unit.

+   internal partition unit
+     A :term:`translation unit` which contains a partition name and is not exported from the :term:`primary module interface unit`.

+   module interface unit
+     A :term:`translation unit` that declares a module's public interface using ``export module``.
+Such a unit may or may not be also be a :term:`partition unit`.

+   module visibility
+     CMake's enforcement of access rules for modules based on their declaration scope (PUBLIC/PRIVATE).

+   partition unit
+     A :term:`translation unit` which describes a module with a partition name (i.e., `module MODNAME:PARTITION;`).
+The partition may or may not use the ``export`` keyword.
+If it does, it is also a :term:`module interface unit`; otherwise, it is a :term:`internal partition unit`.

+   primary module interface unit
+     A :term:`module interface unit` which exports a named module that is not a :term:`partition unit`.

+   translation unit
+     The smallest component of a compilation for a C++ program.
+Generally, there is one translation unit per source file.
+C++ source files which do not use C++ modules may be combined into a single translation unit.